eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Maven (for JVM software, and other languages, such as C\# and Ruby)
 	- ***Bazel***
 	- Gradle (for JVM software, and C and C++)
-+ continuous integration (CI) systems, such as:
-	- Jenkins
-	- TeamCity
-	- GitHub Actions
-	- GitLab
++ project management tools:
+	- Working with Jira and Confluence a plus.
+		* Jira, for issue tracking.
+		* Confluence, wiki-based collaboration platform
 + CI/CD with:
 	- Docker
 	- Kubernetes
 	- AWS
+	- continuous integration (CI) systems, such as:
+		* Jenkins
+		* TeamCity
+		* GitHub Actions
+		* GitLab
++ configuration management:
+	- Experience with configuration management systems (Ansible and/or Puppet, Saltstack)
 + skill set:
 	- Full ownership including: Designing, Implementing, Testing and Metric Analysis.
 	- Production quality coding standards and patterns.